noplacenoaddress/RNMnetwork/Part 4 - My experience/9 - reasons.md

 In my opinion I can trace those step to be a human playing card:

 - You're a bastard, like a dog.
 You are the son of one important member of a big noble family born from a sexual adventure between another member of another family or a prostitute.
 - You're not a bastard but in the family they decide your body doesn't strictly complain with the regularized pattern of your family.
+I mean in big nobles family there is a physical standard that for some reason the new born doesn't complain.
+- Your parents and all the family decide to sell you in the black market with forced labor purposes.
+Normally this market is maintained by the same Catholic church.
+And this is the true.

 ### External links